DigitalNZ/supplejack/about.md

 category: supplejack
 ---

-## The short story
+# Supplejack - The short story...

 Supplejack is open source software that enables you to harvest data from a range of diverse sources, standardise it in a common format and then open it up for query through an API.
 It works like this.

-Identify data sources to bring into Supplejack.
+*Identify data sources to bring into Supplejack.*

 ![DigitalNZ Parser](images/dnz-source.png)

-Create parser scripts to extract and transform data from your sources.
+*Create parser scripts to extract and transform data from your sources.*

 ![DigitalNZ Parser](images/dnz-parser.png)

-Preview how the data will be stored in your MongoDB database and get surfaced through your API.
+*Preview how the data will be stored in your MongoDB database and get surfaced through your API.*

 ![DigitalNZ Parser](images/preview-dnz.png)

-Schedule regular harvests or run them on demand.
+*Schedule regular harvests or run them on demand.*

 ![DigitalNZ Parser](images/scheduled-jobs.png)

-Build cool stuff on top of your Supplejack APIs or open them up to other developers.
+*Build cool stuff on top of your Supplejack APIs or open them up to other developers.*

-## The long story
+# Supplejack - The long story...

 ### History